 PhD by Distance option

 PhD by Distance students will receive the same level of academic support from their supervisory team as on-campus students.
-The frequency with which students will meet with their supervisors, and method of communication for supervision sessions, will be provisionally agreed at the point of application and confirmed during induction.
-You will be expected to attend at least one face-to-face supervision session each year with additional meetings and communication on a regular basis.
+The frequency with which students will meet with their supervisors and method of communication for supervision sessions will be provisionally agreed at the point of application and confirmed during induction.
+You will be expected to attend at least one face-to-face supervision session each year, with additional meetings and regular communication.

-Please be aware that some funding bodies do not permit students to study by distance, for example, both ESRC and AHRC regulations currently state that students must be resident within the same area as the Institution where they are studying.
+Please be aware that some funding bodies do not permit students to study by distance.
+For example, both ESRC and AHRC regulations currently state that students must live within the same area as the Institution where they are studying.

 Applying to study for a PhD by Distance

 The entry requirements for the PhD by Distance are the same as for the School’s on-campus programmes.

 In addition, applicants wishing to study by Distance must complete and submit the following form with their PhD application.

 Applicants should provide information about any previous experience of distance study, together with a statement detailing the potential risks and characteristics of distance learning.
 Experience of studying at a distance is desirable; however, this is not a specific requirement for admission.
 It is important that applicants demonstrate an awareness of the challenges of this mode of study.